awsdocs/aws-codebuild-user-guide/doc_source/batch-build.md

 ### Build matrix<a name="batch_build_matrix"></a>

-A build matrix defines tasks that will run in parallel with different environments\.
-CodeBuild creates a separate build for each possible environment configuration\.
+A build matrix defines tasks with different configurations that run in parallel\.
+CodeBuild creates a separate build for each possible configuration combination\.

-The following example shows a build matrix with two images and three values for an environment variable\.
+The following example shows a build matrix with two buildspec files and three values for an environment variable\.

 ```
 batch: